 “As for Solitude, not only does her name now grace squares and avenues in Guadeloupe but she has also become a poem, a song, a library, and a museum room.
 She has even transformed herself into a very beautiful tune, played on country drums straight from Africa, whose sound she heard when she was still alive, when her companions, the maroons of La Goyave, played. . . .”

-Solitude, daughter of a French sailor and an African woman (who was probably raped during the voyage on the slave ship), was born in the Maafa in Guadeloupe in 1772.
+Solitude was the daughter of an African woman, who was probably raped on the slave ship, which transported her to the Americas, by a French trafficker/sailor.
+She was born in the Maafa in Guadeloupe in 1772, and some time after her birth, her mother fled the plantation where she was enslaved, leaving Solitude with her enslavers.
 Solitude, immortalized by André Schwarz-Bart’s eponymous novel (1972), was a brown-skinned woman of legendary beauty.
 Each of her eyes was of a different coloration.
-It is alleged that her exquisite good looks led powerful békés to fight one another with the hope of getting Solitude.
-Her mother fled the plantation where she was enslaved, leaving Solitude with her enslavers.
+It is alleged that her exquisite good looks led powerful békés (a Antillean creole term to describe French invaders/settlers) to fight one another with the hope of getting Solitude.

-In 1793, a Maafa rebellion started, which made the upper classes turn to the British and ask them to occupy the island.
+In 1793, a Maafa uprising started, which made the French colonalists turn to the British and ask them to occupy the island.
 In an effort to take advantage of the chaos ensuing from the French Revolution, Britain attempted to seize Guadeloupe in 1794 and held it from April 21 to June 2.
-The French retook the island under the command of Victor Hugues, who succeeded in freeing the Blacks.
-They revolted and turned on the slave-owners/enslavers who controlled the sugar plantations, but when American interests were threatened, Napoleon Bonaparte sent a force to suppress the rebels and reinstitute the Maafa.
+When the French retook the island, French commander freed the bondpeople, who revolted and turned on the slaveholders/enslavers who controlled the sugar plantations.
+However, when the their American interests were threatened, Napoleon Bonaparte sent a French force to suppress the warriors and reinstitute the Maafa.

-Solitude was freed in the first abolition of 1794 but, after Napoleon restored the Maafa in the French colonies in 1802, she became a maroon and joined freedom fighters Delgrès and others.
-She is always remembered as a fierce and fearless warrior, expertly wielding a machete against the French troops.
+Solitude was freed in the first abolition of 1794 but, after Napoleon restored the Maafa in the French colonies in 1802, she escaped and joined freedom fighter Louis Delgrès and others.
+She is remembered as a fierce and fearless warrior, expertly wielding a machete against the French troops.
 She watched her friends die in battle on May 26, 27 and 28.
-When Delgrès and his comrades died in an explosion, Solitude was among them and was seriously injured.
-She was captured and sentenced to death but because she was pregnant, she could not be put to death.
-She was executed after she gave birth on November 29, 1802.
+When Delgrès and his warriors died in an explosion, Solitude was among them and she was seriously injured.
+She was captured and sentenced to death but because she was pregnant, she was executed after she gave birth on November 29, 1802.
 No one knows the whereabouts of the child.
-Solitude´s story illustrates the too often forgotten role of women in the struggle against the Maafa.

 Solitude’s name now grace squares and avenues in Guadeloupe.
 She has also become a poem, a song, a library, and a museum room.
 Her name is also a very beautiful tune, played on country drums straight from Africa.